chkp-jguo/Check-Point-Logic-App-Connector/README.md

 The Check Point Logic App Connector will allow you to automate security operations to all managed Check Point devices.
 The connector enables you to create Logic App workbooks that utilize Check Point Management API to automate most common security operations tasks.

-Easily integrate with all native Azure services and hundreds of connectors such as ServiceNow, Jira, PagerDuty, ZenDesk, and more.
+Logic App can easily integrate Check Point with all native Azure services and hundreds of connectors such as ServiceNow, Jira, PagerDuty, ZenDesk, and more.
 See the [full list of available connectors here.](https://docs.microsoft.com/en-us/connectors/connector-reference/)

 Common use cases include: